EXPLAINER: What’s the effect of Russian oil price cap, ban? | Times Leader

 Russian producers likely won’t be able to reroute all their oil from Europe, formerly their biggest customer, and some will likely be lost to the global market — at least at first.

 Analysts at Commerzbank say the EU embargo and cap together could result in “a noticeable tightening on the oil market in early 2023” and expect the price of international benchmark Brent to climb back to $95 per barrel in coming weeks.
-On Friday, Brent was at $86.89.
+On Friday, Brent slid to $85.48 a barrel.

 The biggest impact from the EU embargo may not come Monday but on Feb.
 5, when Europe’s additional ban on refinery — come into effect.